Coronavirus and credit scores: Lawmakers look to shield Americans' credit

 Continue Reading Below

-One of those newly proposed bills is an effort to protect individuals' credit scores at a time when many businesses are laying off employees.
+One of those newly proposed bills is an effort to protect individual’s credit scores at a time when many businesses are laying employees off.

 Eighteen percent of households said someone in their household had been laid off – or had hours reduced – due to the coronavirus outbreak, according to a recent NPR/PBS NewsHour/Marist Poll of 835 adults.